 Situated on the bluffs overlooking Omaha Beach, Colleville Cemetery is one of fourteen WWII permanent cemeteries created by the US government in the aftermath of the conflict.
 Normandy American Cemetery & Memorial was depicted in the critically acclaimed movie 'Saving private Ryan' and is the final resting place for over nine thousand men and women.

-Omaha Beach - This is the place that came to be known as "the best imitation of hell the American troops had to go through" during the Second World War.
-The German bunkers remind the visitor how the former turned the beach into a killing zone whereas the 300-yards of open sand unveiled by the sea at low tide give a hint about how difficult a proposition this proved to be for the first men to come ashore that fateful morning.
-Learn about the German strategy, its strengths and weaknesses, and how the American troops managed to overcome all difficulties at "Bloody Omaha".
-Right when the odds seemed to be against them!
+This is the place that has been described as "the best imitation of hell the American troops had to go through" during the Second World War.
+Revisit both the German and the Allied plans, their strengths and weaknesses, and how the American troops managed to overcome all difficulties at "Bloody Omaha" - even when the odds seemed to be against them!

 The 100ft tall cliffs and dozens of deep bomb craters and shell holes indicate how difficult a task Col. James E. Rudder and 225 men of the 2nd Ranger Battalion were entrusted with on D-Day.
 The six guns they were ordered to take out represented - at least on paper - a serious threat to the American landings at 'Omaha' and 'Utah'.